Sue Christensen

 I’m particularly attracted to plants in the pea family (legumes, or fabaceae) because I like their unusually- shaped flowers, their pods, their tendrils.
 I’ve learned that fabaceae have high “pretty weed” potential.
 Working symbiotically with organisms called diazotrophs, legumes can fix nitrogen from the air, enabling them to flourish in nutrient-poor soils avoided by other plants.
 Scotch broom, crown vetch, big-leaved lupine and everlasting pea vine are all legumes.

-I love all of the flowers painted here with the exception of the purple creeping bellflower, which aims to destroy my yard.
+I love all of the flowers painted here with the exception of the purple creeping bellflower, which aims to destroy my entire property.

 First I paint them, then I set them on fire.
 It never gets old.
 Own the thrill of unauthorized fire without the risks of real life pyromania!